-Well it also goes to show that even if you’ve chosen a model, there is a minefield of terms that you need to navigate.
-Extra words on the spec sheet means extra money that you need to shell out.
+Well, it also goes to show that even if you’ve chosen a model, there is a minefield of terms that you need to navigate.
+Extra words on the spec sheet mean extra money that you need to shell out.
 Here are a few things that you have to consider when choosing between variants.

 Buy what you can afford

 So if you can’t afford it, don’t buy it.
 There is no reason to put financial stress on you or your family when you just want a bigger set of wheels, more tech, and a leather interior.
 Regardless of what accessions are put on the car, if you can’t afford it then don’t buy it.

 When it comes to purchasing a car, you don’t always need the latest and greatest features.
 Sure they can enhance the experience, but if your bank account says no, either wait a bit and save up more cash, or just settle for a lesser variant that will perform as a car should.

 At the end of the day, a car is still a car.
 Even if you get the lower trim level, you will still have four wheels, an engine, and seats.
 How many seats and how much power the car puts down is another story.

 We cannot stress how important it is to be financially responsible with your car purchase.
 Repossession is a very bad experience that we urge consumers to avoid at all costs.
 Remember that a higher variant is a want, it’s not necessarily a need.
 The basic function of a car is to get you from point A to point B, anything over that is nice to have.

 Consider your lifestyle

 Consider what you will do with the variant, and where you will be taking it, Take note of what terrain you may encounter on the way to work.
 Consider the seasons and your everyday route through the Metro.
 Also, consider your hobbies and interests.
 Look for a variant that can serve all the needs of you and your family amicably.